nleiva/terraform-provider-nautobot/docs/index.md

 ### Required

-- `token` (String, Sensitive) Customer/user-specific authorization token for the Shoreline API server.
+- `token` (String, Sensitive) Customer/user-specific authorization API token for Nautobot.
-- `url` (String) URL for Nautobot API server.
+- `url` (String) URL for the Nautobot server.
 It should be of the form https:///server.example.org/api/.